Table Of Contents

 Cloud orchestration aims to streamline the automation of a complex infrastructure.
 The goal is usually to save users money and time, boost productivity, reduce time-to-market, and improve competitive advantage.

-What these tools may not do is help you connect the dots between your product architecture and cloud spend.
-That’s where a cloud cost intelligence platform, like CloudZero, comes in.
+What the tools may not do is help you connect the dots between your product architecture and cloud spend.
+That’s where CloudZero’s cloud cost intelligence solution comes in.